ayohana/twenty-questions/README.md

 ## About

 **A web application that implements a yes/no guessing game called "20 Questions."** This game is between user versus computer.
 The user will think of an object, and the computer will try to guess the object.
 But beware!
 As the computer fails to guess, it gets smarter.
 The computer will save previous objects it tried to guess so it knows the next time the object comes up again!
 This app ultimately aims to apply the developer's knowledge on binary trees into practice.
+Click on the following link to play around with the deployed app!
+[Twenty Questions on Netlify](https://twentyquestions.netlify.app/)

 ### Winning Conditions